Worcestershire Health walks

 - understand the role of a walk leader

-- be clear about some practicalities of running a safe and enjoyable walk
+- be clear about some parts of running a safe and enjoyable walk

 - gain the confidence needed to lead a health walk

-- meet each other, share ideas and trouble-shoot any concerns about walks
+- meet each other, share ideas and concerns about walks

 If you are interested in becoming a volunteer walk leader or considering setting up a new health walks group in your area, contact our Health Walks Officer.